FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-01.md

 In practice two rates with distinct PLRs are commonly used for packet throughput measurements of NFV systems: Non Drop Rate (NDR) with PLR=0 and Partial Drop Rate (PDR) with PLR>0.
-The rest of this document describes MLRsearch for NDR and PDR.
-If needed, MLRsearch can be adapted to discover more throughput rates with different pre-defined PLRs.
+The rest of this document describes MLRsearch for NDR and PDR as an example of target ratio set.

 Similarly to other throughput search approaches like binary search, MLRsearch is effective for SUTs/DUTs with PLR curve that is continuously